Monday, January 27, 2014

 dropped in to oversee the operations, he glimpsed mothers with young kids who were hungry, and single men who’d lost their jobs with the mines closing, but also fathers and husbands, who had to relocate because of the lack of work in the region.
 It weighed heavily on the spirits of people, crushing them down to a devastating state.
 With money in short supply, there was a lot of foreclosures on homes and small businesses closed shop.

 Church attendance was up, though, and that was good for the ministry.
 People facing hard times always hit rock bottom and that’s when Mitch felt blessed to have them join his flock.
 Mitch Kelly, always the good shepherd to his lost sheep.
 He was a prominent, endearing figure in Lindsay Falls.
 People came from hundreds of miles away to hear him speak.
-His sermons were uplifting, charismatic, funny
+His sermons were uplifting, charismatic, funny.

 Mitch had a true missionary’s heart, regardless of his pristine TV image and assumed holier-than-thou attitude.
 The man was warm and loving towards people from all walks of life.
 It’s what made him a true man of God and an even better preacher.
 His inspirational books topped the national bestseller lists for ten years now, and for that he was infinitely grateful.
 The income from the church was comfortable, but his true wages spawned from the books that were bought by the masses.
 He wrote about courage, of overcoming adversity, and loving yourself when the world didn’t; he chronicled miracles and supernatural stories of people surviving cancer or finding one another after the war.
 Most of all, though, he wrote of boundless faith, the kind one could only get from a Heavenly Father full of mercy and love.
 Yes, Mitch Kelly was a man sought after by publishers and evangelical circles; a star in his own right, but not a mega millionaire by any means.
 On Thursdays, he went to the local TV studio and taped his weekly